Gary Farrell: Career

 In 2004, Farrell sold the “Gary Farrell” brand and winery to Allied Domecq.
 Today the winery is owned by Bill Price, the managing partner of Kistler Vineyard and owner of Three Sticks and The Adobe, Lutum and the Durell and Gap’s Crown vineyards; and a group of investors including Pete Scott, the former CFO of Beringer Wine Estates; and Walt Klenz; former president and CEO of Beringer Wine Estates.

-In 2007, he partnered with longtime colleagues Bill Hambrecht and Denise Sanders to micro-produce Pinot noir and Chardonnay under the new Alysian label.
+In 2007, he partnered with longtime colleague Bill Hambrecht to micro-produce Pinot noir and Chardonnay under the new Alysian label, however 2011 was his last vintage with this brand.